zobristnicholas/superconductivity/README.md

 # superconductivity
-tools for computing the properties of superconductors
+Tools for computing the properties of superconductors